-Directed in part by Chris Long of FX's "The Americans," "The Patient" is stuck in how to make this often two-hander set-up visually interesting; instead we get more dread from the details of the basement, like the unlocked glass sliding doors that are ten feet in front of Alan's reach.
+Directed in part by Chris Long of FX's "The Americans," "The Patient" is stuck on how to make this often two-hander set-up visually interesting; instead, we get more dread from the details of the basement, like the unlocked glass sliding doors that are ten feet in front of Alan's reach.
 Episode by episode, "The Patient" repeats beats of looking at Carell’s face, exhausted, collecting his thoughts, stuck.
-There are daydreams that take us to his past, and to his own therapist, tangents that become more interesting than the frantic therapy sessions.
+Some daydreams take us to his past, and to his therapist, tangents that become more interesting than the frantic therapy sessions.

 Part of this comes from how Sam is portrayed—the series doesn’t lean enough into the absurdity of the concept, of this free-therapy-achieving captivity mixed with Sam's extra bad behavior.
 Brief moments of terror are presented ho-hum, as with a murder in parking lot that’s staged with little flair, and continually stretches the convenience that this serial killer still has not been caught after all this.
 “The Patient” does not favor showing violence, but it also doesn’t know how to make a sudden cut to black, usually with a surprised character gasping, register as all that terrifying.